chand1012/aurorachat/docs/product_description.md

     - Web search is also coming soon to `/chat`.
 * YouTube video summarization by clicking on her reaction to a YouTube link.
 * Custom TTS via `/speak`.

+## Pricing

+The core features of Aurora are 100% free.
+However, users get limited amounts of each features, and some features do require a subscription.
+The following is a list of features and their limits for free users.

+* `/imagine` - 5 images per day for normal, 1 image per day for everything else.
+* `/chat` - 10 messages per day.
+* `/speak` - 3 tts requests per day.
+* Mentioning her - 100 messages per day.
+* YouTube summarization - unlimited.

+Pricing is to be determined, but here are the limits for paid users.

+* `/imagine` - 60 images per day for normal, 10 images per day for everything else.
+* `/chat` - 400 messages per day.
+* `/speak` - 100 tts requests per day.
+* Mentioning her - 500 messages per day.
+* YouTube summarization - unlimited.